jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Test

-Building a Microfrontend is similar to develop a little application.
-Depending on the complexity of the Microfrontend may be necessary to include several views and routes, several API calls, loading language files in order to manage several languages,...,etc. Maybe, a backend for frontend will be necessary.

-Developers work the same way as the work when they are developing an application: code, test and review.
 Remember that Microfrontends are independent pieces that

 - receive some parameters (html attributes),
 - listen to some events and react to them